Benality/Bandidos-Docs/Basics.md

-# Community Conduct, Rules, and Enforcement - BandidosRP
+# Basic Terms of Service

 **BandidosRP** is a collaborative storytelling server built around immersive roleplay and mutual respect.
 While rules provide structure, **all rules, policies, and enforcement procedures may be modified at the discretion of staff** through established internal procedures.
 Staff will always prioritize **intent and spirit over strict interpretation**.
 Actions taken to deliberately undermine rules—even if technically within the letter—may result in disciplinary action.